The staff caring for you may need to ask your permission to perform a treatment, test or examination.

 - any alternative treatments that might be available

-- your right to change your mind and withdraw consent at any time.
+- your right to change your mind and withdraw consent at any time

 What if I need more information?

-We encourage you to ask questions at any time.
+Please ask questions at any time.

-It is often a good idea to ask a relative or friend, or your nurse, to be with you when your treatment is being explained.
+It is a good idea to ask a relative or friend, or your nurse, to be with you when your treatment is being explained.
 This will help you if you are discussing the treatment later.

 You might find it helpful to write down any questions you want to ask.
 It is important that we know about your concerns so that we can answer any questions.

 We can arrange for you to speak with someone in the language you need, or in sign language.
 For more information, please call 020 7188 8815.